 XING Help Center

 Here you’ll find answers to your questions, and information about XING features.
-You can also contact the XING Support team if you need any other assistance.
+You can also contact the XING Support team (available in English and German) if you need any other assistance.

-XING is made secure with 128 bit SSL encryption.
+XING is made secure with 128-bit SSL encryption on its platform.
 This is the same encryption method used, e.g. by banks for their online banking processes.
-We treat all user data confidentially and comply with strict European data protection guidelines.
-We do not forward member data to third parties.
+We salt passwords before saving them as hash values.
+More information about security

 We endeavour to make advertising on the platform as relevant as possible for each individual member.
 Targeting does take place on XING on the basis of anonymous geographic and demographic factors such as "gender", "age" and "country/region".
 No advertising is ever shown that is based on personal data.

 You can decide for yourself how much information about you is seen by others on XING.
 To edit your privacy settings, simply go to Settings (the cog icon at the bottom of the left sidebar) followed by the Privacy" tab.

 We recommend you think about the pros and cons of increasing or decreasing your privacy levels:

 - How would you like to benefit from having an open profile?
 Maybe you'd like to acquire new business contacts or get found by recruiters and people you know